331uw13/e2eep-chat/README.md

 # e2eep-chat
-End to end encrypted private chat in i2P network using SAM 3.1 protocol.
+End to end encrypted private chat in TOR network.

 -------------------------------------

 **e2eep-chat allows users to create private and secure communication with your friends / community**